SAKETH1111/FrontEnd/Javascript/Ep15 | EventLoop.md

 Micro task queue

 Which has higher priority than Call back queue.
 Fetch will go into micro task queue.

+All the tasks come through promise's & mutation observer come to micro task.

+microtask is empty then only we go to call back queue. this is called starvation

 When call stack is empty, micro task added the call stack then the call back queue